 -Learn to enjoy the process rather than focusing on the end result

 -Produce some exciting and surprising artworks

 -Discover how inspiring art making with others can be

 If you have any questions, please email me

 "I had identified a need to devote some time to concentrating on my artistic practice.
 The course proved to be exactly what I wanted and needed.
-I spent time on four consecutive evenings, supported by a group of like-minded yet creatively diverse people in an atmosphere of calm, and with activities led by someone with whom I immediately felt a connection and whose philosophy and approach to the subject gained my immediate respect."
+I spent time supported by a group of like-minded yet creatively diverse people in an atmosphere of calm, and with activities led by someone with whom I immediately felt a connection and whose philosophy and approach to the subject gained my immediate respect."
 Susie